tyty5949/Mongo-Migrations/README.md

 of this collection are then compared to the contents of the migrations directory.
 Any migrations that aren't applied will be before running the application.

+### Database Scripts

+**db:start & db:start-windows**

+These scripts will bring up the locally installed MongoDB server packages on the respective system.
+On Mac this assumes that MongoDB was installed via `homebrew`.
+On windows this script assumes that the MongoDB server is installed under the `C:\Program Files` directory.

+> Note: On Mac the MongoDB service will run in the background, freeing up the terminal this script is run on.
+But on Windows,
+> the MongoDB instance is run in the foreground, meaning the terminal isntance this command is run in will be occupied the entire
+> time the MongoDB instance in running.

+**db:stop**

+Kills the background MongoDB database service running on Mac.

+> Note: Only for Mac.

+**db:seed [seeder-a][seeder-b] [seeder-c] ...**

+Runs the specified seeder(s) against the database supplied for this environment.
+The supplied seeders represent the file names of the seeders within the configured seeder directory.
+If no file-extension is provided, `.ts` is infered.

+> WARNING: Care should be taken to not run seeders within production environments unless absolutely necessary as they have un-restricted access and can cause loss of data.

+**db:rebuild**

+// TODO

+**migrate:up**

+// TODO

+**migrate:down**

+// TODO

 ### Migrations Configuration

 **MongoDB Collection**